ethereum-optimism/optimism/specs/derivation.md

   `frame.is_last == 1`) are ignored.
   - These frames could still be written into the channel bank if we haven't seen the final frame yet.
 But they will never be read out from the channel bank.
+- Frames with a channel ID whose timestamp are higher than that of the L1 block on which the frame appears.

-In the current implementation, channels are also recorded in FIFO order in a structure called the *channel queue*.
+Channels are also recorded in FIFO order in a structure called the *channel queue*.
 A channel is added to the channel queue the first time a frame belonging to the channel is seen.
 This structure is used in the next stage.

 ### Channel Bank